 I'm also an author.
-S&S published my fantasy novel "The Dragon Round" in July, and I've published nearly 30 speculative fiction stories over the last two years.
+S&S published my fantasy novel "The Dragon Round" in July 2016, and I've published 40 speculative fiction stories.

 Prior to writing fiction, I wrote poetry, publishing more than 70 and earning a Pushcart Prize nomination.

 I received a B.A. in English from Wesleyan, then an M.A. in English from the University of Florida, where I published a paper in the WVU Philological Papers and taught writing for two years.

 - Commissioned and edited "The Science of Sherlock Holmes" by E. J. Wagner, 2007 Edgar Award Winner

 - Commissioned and edited "We Are Market Basket" by Daniel Korschun and Grant Welker, 2015 CEO-READ General Business Book of the Year

 - NY Times bestsellers at Thomas Dunne Books: "The Dangerous Case of Donald Trump" by Bandy Lee, "Team of Vipers" by Cliff Sims, "Ladies Who Punch" by Ramin Setoodeh, "Two Paths" by John Kasich, and "Beyond Charlottesville" by Terry McAuliffe

 - NY Times bestsellers at Wiley: "Never Give Up" by Tedy Bruschi, "Heaven and Hell" by Don Felder, and "The Worst Person in the World" by Keith Olbermann

 Handled serious and commercial nonfiction along with upmarket fiction, thrillers and crime novels.

 I handle "books for bosses": leadership, management, general business and HR titles.